Brandon1212b/key-remapping-plus/README.md

+#NOTE: This is a copy of key reampping plus which is a copy of key remapping.
+Since both no longer receive updates I made this to add support for mouse remapping

 # NOTE: This plugin is currently no longer maintained by me.
 If you want to be a contributor and own future updates, let me know.

 # Key Remapping Plus